r-a-y/bp-two-factor/readme.md

 Integrates the [Two Factor](https://wordpress.org/plugins/two-factor/) plugin into BuddyPress.

-Compatible with Two Factor v0.16.0.
+Compatible with Two Factor v0.16.0 and [WebAuthn Provider for Two Factor](https://wordpress.org/plugins/two-factor-provider-webauthn/) v2.6.1+.

-## How to use?
+## How to use

 1. Install and activate the [Two Factor](https://wordpress.org/plugins/two-factor/) plugin.
 2. Install and activate this plugin.